DeGraciaMathieu/php-wording-detector/README.md

 # php-wording-detector

-Simple tool to analyze and split the words contained in your variables to check your DDD approach.
+Simple tool to analyze and split the words contained in your code to check your DDD approach.

 # Installation